mifrandir/tsp/README.md

 # Travelling Salesman Problem

-This program written in Golang finds the shortest Hamilton-Path on a given graph.
+This program written in Golang finds the shortest Hamiltonian-Path on a given graph.

 ## Usage